 Departure point Dubrovnik

-- option Dubrovnik - Dubrovnik
+- 1. Dubrovnik - Dubrovnik

-- option Dubrovnik - Rogač (Split) one way
+- 2. Dubrovnik - Rogač (Split) ONE-WAY

 One-way is charged additionally to the basic price of the boat.

-How to arrive
+How to arrive?

-The airport Cilipi is situated 13 kilometres south of Dubrovnik.
+The airport Čilipi is situated 13 kilometres south of Dubrovnik.
 There are several flight lines from Zagreb to Dubrovnik on a daily basis, and the flight lasts approximately 45 minutes.
 Apart from that, the airport in Dubrovnik is connected with several European cities, but transfer via Zagreb is also possible.

 By car or bus

-Highway Zagreb - Split is the fastest way if you are arriving from the direction of north.
-Or you can use the alternative route Zagreb - Karlovac - Plitvice - Gracac - Knin - Split - Makarska - Ploce - Dubrovnik.
-If travelling by bus, you can arrive in Dubrovnik each day from various directions.
+Highway Zagreb - Split is the fastest way if you are arriving from north.
+Or you can use the alternative route Zagreb - Karlovac - Plitvice - Gračac - Knin - Split - Makarska - Ploče - Dubrovnik.
+If travelling by bus, you can arrive in Dubrovnik multiple directions.
 Almost every bus driving to Dubrovnik stops in Split and goes further south.
-There are several bus lines from Zagreb, Rijeka, Split, etc. toward Dubrovnik that will certainly satisfy your needs.
+There are several bus lines from Zagreb, Rijeka, Split, etc. towards Dubrovnik.

 Looking for other popular sailing destinations?
 If you want to go to Turkey we can recommend you to charter a yacht in Bodrum or start your sailing trip in Marmaris.
-If Greece is your preferred country of choice then you can sail from Athens or discover Lefkas region on a sailing yacht.
+If Greece is your country of choice then you can sail from Athens or discover Lefkas region on a sailing yacht.